 Recovery from Endometrial Ablation

 Recovery varies for each individual, but most women report manageable discomfort resembling menstrual cramps.
-Typical recommendations include:
+D:

 - Rest: Allow yourself a few days of rest to recover.